 Gathering of Nations Pow Wow in Albuquerque New Mexico attracts over 40,000 spectators and over 2000 pow-wow dancers and singers every April.
-The event includes a large market area where artisans sells their crafts, and traditional food.
-Stage 49 showcases musicians throughout Canada and United States at Pow-wow Alley.
+The event includes a large market area where artisans sell their crafts, and traditional food.
+Stage 49 showcases musicians throughout Canada and the United States at Pow-wow Alley.

 Indigenous Music Awards

 Indigenous Music Awards in Winnipeg Manitoba.
 The award show attracts Indigenous Musicians across Canada, United States and all over the world.
 14 prestigious music awards are given out that are juried by musicians and the music industry.

 Best Blues Album